LexProfi/EvaCortex/README.md

 ## ⚠️ Legal & Intellectual Property Notice

-The EvaCortex system, its core mechanisms, and the entire cognitive architecture remain proprietary and confidential.
+EvaCortex — including its cognitive architecture, reasoning mechanisms, and conceptual models — is an original intellectual work authored and maintained by its creator.

-This repository is maintained in accordance with NDA-compliant standards.
+This repository is published for **intellectual positioning and conceptual reference only**.
 All documents are:

-- Published for intellectual positioning and conceptual reference;
-- Provided **without granting any license to reproduce, derive from, or embed into commercial or academic products**;
+- Shared **without granting any license to reproduce, derive from, or embed into commercial, academic, or research products**;
-- Authored under a **strict Creative Commons license (see below)** that protects against unauthorized modification or reuse.
+- Governed by a strict **Creative Commons license (see below)** that **prohibits unauthorized modification, translation, or reuse**;
+- Authored and curated solely by the **original architect of EvaCortex**, who retains full rights to future development and application.

+> All materials in this repository are authored by an independent researcher and architect of EvaCortex.
+No institutional affiliation is implied unless stated explicitly.

 ---